-Android Enterprise (previously known as Android for Work) was introduced in Android 5.0 as a bridge for making Android devices enterprise usage ready by integrating with mobile device management solutions.
+Android Enterprise (previously known as Android for Work) was introduced in Android 5.0 as a bridge to make Android devices enterprise usage ready by integrating with mobile device management solutions.
 Employees having previously used Android devices personally had virtually no learning curve, as they’re working on OS they’ve previously had experience with.
-Android Enterprise device management provides mobile device management solutions with extensive set of features which improves both productivity and security in the enterprise.
+Android Enterprise device management provides mobile device management solutions with an extensive set of features which improve both productivity and security in the enterprise.

 Android Enterprise management provides you with various methods to enroll devices in bulk without any user intervention and minimal admin action.
 These enrollment methods help in quicker onboarding and faster deployment to the production environment.

-In case of personal devices, you can enroll them via Invite or Self Enrollment, which provisions devices as managed work profile (previously known as Profile Owner).
-This was ideal for BYOD/personal devices.
+In case of employee owned devices, you can enroll them via Invite or Self Enrollment, which provisions devices as managed work profile (previously known as Profile Owner).
+This was ideal for BYOD/employee owned devices.
 Work Profile separates the corporate data and the personal data on the device via containerization.
-A logical container is created which acts as the corporate workspace over which the enterprise has complete control (hence the name Profile Owner).
+A logical container is created on the employee owned devices, which acts as the corporate workspace over which the enterprise has complete control (hence the name Profile Owner).
 While the enterprise has complete control over the corporate workspace, it has zero control over the personal space, thereby maintaining data privacy.
 The logical container essentially sandboxes the corporate data preventing unauthorized data access/sharing.
 There is the option of running an enterprise and personal version of the same app (with the enterprise version indicated by a red or blue briefcase) and no data sharing possible despite both versions of app co-existing in the same device.

-In addition to quick and easy onboarding, one major benefit with setting up Android Enterprise device management is the extensive support for policies and additional restrictions in policies.
+In addition to quick and easy onboarding, one major benefit with setting up Android Enterprise management is the extensive support for policies and additional restrictions in policies.
 There is support for additional policies such as Kiosk, Enterprise Factory Reset Protection, etc, with support for additional restrictions such as disabling microphone, camera, clipboard sharing etc, ensuring devices adhere to organization’s security and compliance standards.
-Similarly, you can also configure a dedicated passcode only for the container further bolstering security.
-Click here to know the list of all policies available for Android
+Similarly, with Android Enterprise management, you can also configure a dedicated passcode only for the container further bolstering security.
+Click here to know the list of all policies available for Android Enterprise devices

-Managing apps is one of the most common tasks for an IT admin - right from installation to update to deletion, the entire lifecycle of an app needs to be handled by the organization and Android Enterprise mobile device management lets you perform these tasks with ease.
+Managing apps is one of the most common tasks for an IT admin - right from installation to update to deletion, the entire lifecycle of apps be it store or enterprise apps, needs to be handled by the organization and Android Enterprise MDM lets you perform these tasks with ease.

 In case of silent app installation/update/deletion, integrating Android Enterprise (formerly known as Play for Work) with MDM ensures you can install apps without requiring Play Store to be configured.
 Google automatically creates arbitrary Google accounts, to which the apps get associated while ensuring you need not create individual accounts for each user/device or even configure Play Store.
-Once distributed from MDM, the apps (enterprise/store) can be automatically installed without any user intervention.
-Similarly, the apps can be updated/deleted without requiring user intervention.
+Once distributed from MDM, both store or enterprise apps can be automatically installed without any user intervention.
+Similarly, the apps can be updated/deleted without any user intervention.

-The advantage with Android Enterprise mobile device management is that it lets you build your own enterprise app catalog, containing only those apps approved by the enterprise and preventing users from installing other apps.
+The advantage with Android Enterprise MDM is that it lets you build your own enterprise approved app catalog with both store and enterprise apps, that are approved by the organization and preventing users from installing other apps.
 Further, it also lets you customize the Play Store layout making it easier for employees.

 In case of personal devices, provisioning them as Profile Owner creates two versions of the Play Store - one is configured with the arbitrary Google account with only enterprise approved apps while the other is the personal Play Store configured with the device user’s personal account.
 It is the enterprise version of the Play Store which exists within the container, thereby ensuring no unapproved apps can be installed within the container nor can there by any unauthorized data sharing between the two versions of the app or other apps.

-With Android Enterprise device management, Google also devised solution sets for MDM solutions:
+With Android Enterprise management, Google also devised solution sets for MDM solutions: